-An expert in space habitats and editor of the new book, “Into the Anthropocosmos: A Whole Space Catalog from the MIT Space Exploration Initiative” (The MIT Press, October 2021), Ekblaw’s personal research is centered on the TESSERAE platform, a self-assembling geodesic architecture for space stations and orbital tourism.
+An expert in space habitats and editor of “Into the Anthropocosmos: A Whole Space Catalog from the MIT Space Exploration Initiative” (The MIT Press, October 2021), Ekblaw’s personal research is centered on the TESSERAE platform, a self-assembling geodesic architecture for space stations and orbital tourism.
 Her broader work is informing such areas as sustainable agriculture, urban renewal, natural disaster preparation and climate change adaptation, and the future of human culture in space.
 In addition to working closely with several international space agencies, she advises Fortune 100 companies and space industry non-profits, helping leaders understand such concepts as low-Earth orbit (LEO), emerging markets, our lunar and martian prospects in this decade, and traffic and waste management in LEO environments.

 Optimistic about the future, Ekblaw’s central message is that space exploration is not about an urge to escape the Earth.
 It’s about a better vision for humanity.

 “The Earth is the best home humanity will ever have,” she says.
 “Space exploration isn’t about abandoning that.
 We co-evolved with our planet to survive here, and all of our work should come back to benefit life on Earth in practical, environmentally-conscious and humanitarian ways.”